Rabies

 Rabies Manual for Investigation

-This Rabies Manual for Investigation provides all the information required to investigate rabies cases including a summary of the disease, mode of transmission, period of communicability, incubation period, diagnosis, prophylaxis, surveillance, control measures, and more.
+This CD Manual - Rabies provides all the information required to investigate rabies cases including a summary of the disease, mode of transmission, period of communicability, incubation period, diagnosis, prophylaxis, surveillance, control measures, and more.

 Rabies State Regulations, National Rabies Compendium & Guidance